Keywords: rl with generative models, offline rl, llm rl, flow matching, optimal transport

-Abstract: We study behavior-regularized reinforcement learning (RL), which encompasses offline RL and RL from human feedback (RLHF).
-In both settings, regularization toward a reference distribution (offline data in offline RL or the supervised-finetuned policy in RLHF) is essential to prevent value over-optimization caused by erroneous out-of-distribution extrapolation.
-Existing methods typically add distance or divergence penalties on the learning objective, which introduces optimization challenges and over-conservatism.
-In this paper, we propose Value Gradient Flow (VGF), a new paradigm for behavior-regularized RL.
-VGF formulates an optimal transport problem from the reference distribution to the optimal policy distribution induced by the value function.
-This problem is solved via discrete gradient flow, where value gradients guide particles sampled from the reference distribution.
-Our theoretical analysis shows that an implicit behavior regularization is imposed by controlling the transport budget.
-This formulation avoids unnecessary restrictions on the optimization problem, enabling better reward maximization.
-Moreover, VGF operates without explicit policy parameterization while remaining expressive and flexible, allowing adaptively test-time scaling by adjusting the transport budget.
-Extensive experiments demonstrate that VGF significantly outperforms prior methods, achieving state-of-the-art results on offline RL benchmarks (D4RL, OGBench) and challenging RLHF tasks.
+Abstract: We study behavior-regularized reinforcement learning (RL), where regularization toward a reference distribution (the dataset in offline RL or the base model in LLM RL finetuning) is essential to prevent value over-optimization caused by erroneous out-of-distribution extrapolation.
+Existing methods either rely on reparameterized policy gradient, which are difficult to scale to large generative models, or on reject sampling, which can be overly conservative when attempting to move beyond the behavior support.
+In this paper, we propose Value Gradient Flow (VGF), a scalable new paradigm for behavior-regularized RL.
+VGF casts behavior-regularized RL as an optimal transport problem that maps the reference distribution to the value-induced optimal policy distribution.
+We solve this transport problem via discrete gradient flow, where value gradients guide particles initialized from the reference distribution.
+Our analysis shows that VGF imposes regularization implicitly by controlling the transport budget.
+VGF eliminates explicit policy parameterization while remaining expressive and flexible, this enables adaptive test-time scaling by adjusting the transport budget.
+Extensive experiments demonstrate that VGF significantly outperforms prior methods, achieving state-of-the-art results on offline RL benchmarks (D4RL, OGBench) and LLM RL tasks.

 Primary Area: reinforcement learning